adir1/adir1hugo/content/posts/2024-swimming-in-dark-pools/index.md

 ---
 ## TLDR

-I have been thinking about algorithmic trading for a number of years.
-I enjoy exploring how markets work, their correlation with human psyche, economic cycles, and companies hype/performance.
-I muse here a bit about Quants, Black Box algo-trading and even if one perfects profitable algorithm - is it even ethical?
+I discovered the amazing world of algorithmic trading probably about 10 years ago.
+I was already enjoying the exploration of market dynamics, their correlation with human psyche, economic cycles, and companies hype/performance.
+This post is my musings about Quants, Black Box algo-trading and even if one perfects a profitable algorithm - is it even ethical?
+No prior Quant expertise required to participate, but basic stock market understanding is a plus!
-Derivatives in general - are they useful after collapse of 2007/2008?
-And what about Futures? or Commodities trading?

 ## Introduction to Algorithmic Trading and Quants

 ## Dark Pools - What are those?!